-For physician assistant students the deadline is May 30 2014
+For physician assistant and orthotic-prosthetic students the deadline is May 29, 2015

-For graduate students (other than above) the deadline is June 25, 2014
+For graduate students (Graduate School of Biomedical Sciences) the deadline is June 24, 2015

 - You must submit copies of your actual immunization record or actual lab test immunity.
 Titers are preferred over vaccines.
 Although vaccination does meet our requirements, some hospitals require proof of immunity (positive titer)